Disallowance and reservation in Canada: 1911–1924: Borden and King

-1924–1954: King, Bennett, and Laurent
+1924–1954: King, Bennett, and St. Laurent

 La Forest describes the final stage for the use of disallowance and reservation to coincide with Ernest Lapointe serving as minister of justice.
 Lapointe was appointed minister of justice three times, holding the role for over 10 years, with interludes for the Meighen and Bennett governments.
-With Lapointe, the practice for the minister of justice providing a comprehensive report provincial enactments to be considered for disallowance ended, being replaced with a short special report on those which may be considered for disallowance.
-Lapointe continued the view that enactments within the provincial constitutional jurisdiction should not be disallowed unless they conflicted with Dominion policy.
+With Lapointe, the practice of the minister of justice providing a comprehensive report on provincial acts to be considered for disallowance ended, being replaced with a short special report on those which may be considered for disallowance.
+Lapointe continued the view that acts within the provincial constitutional jurisdiction should not be disallowed unless they conflicted with Dominion policy.
 In his report for Alberta's 1924 An Act to impose a Tax upon Minerals, Lapointe was careful to note that while the act constituted an injustice for the group that petitioned for its disallowance, the reason for recommending disallowance was only because it impeded on federal constitutional jurisdiction.
 Lapointe continued to allow courts to decide the validity of laws which exceeded the provincial governments constitutional authority to govern.

-There were no enactments disallowed by the conservative government of Prime Minister Arthur Meighen in place for three months in 1926 following his appointment after the King–Byng affair.
+There were no acts disallowed by the Conservative government of Prime Minister Arthur Meighen in place for three months in 1926 following his appointment after the King–Byng affair.

-The conservative government of R. B. Bennett from 1930 to 1935 did not disallow any legislation during their term.
-La Forest notes that justice minister Hugh Guthrie's reports on questions of disallowance were so brief that it is difficult to determine his personal opinions on when disallowance would be acceptable, except that he subscribed to the belief that the courts should decide the validity of laws which may exceed the provincial governments constitutional authorities.
+The Conservative government of R. B. Bennett from 1930 to 1935 did not disallow any legislation during their term.
+La Forest notes that justice minister Hugh Guthrie's reports on questions of disallowance were so brief that it is difficult to determine his personal opinions on the circumstances where disallowance would be acceptable, except that he subscribed to the belief that the courts should decide the validity of laws which may exceed the provincial governments constitutional authorities.

-When King's Liberals were reelected in 1935 Canadian federal election, Lapointe was once again appointed justice minister.
+When King's Liberals were returned to government in the 1935 Canadian federal election, Lapointe was once again appointed justice minister.
 La Forest notes that Lapointe began to include in his reports more detail on the circumstances disallowance might properly be used.
-In his report on Ontario's 1935 The Power Commission Act, which ultimately was not disallowed, Lapointe noted that the then "modern view" of disallowance is incompatible with it being used on provincial legislation which is ultra vires, with the only valid reasons for disallowance being interference with Dominion policy.
+In his report on Ontario's 1935 Power Commission Act, which ultimately was not disallowed, Lapointe noted that the then "modern view" of disallowance is incompatible with it being used on provincial legislation which is ultra vires, with the only valid reasons for disallowance being interference with Dominion policy.
 Lapointe made statements in Parliament echoing his belief, evoking a parallel between Canada's success in seeking autonomy and guarantees during the Imperial Conferences in 1926 and 1930 against the use of disallowance by the government of the United Kingdom, and the relationship between the provinces and federal government.
 Lapointe went so far as to say he did not think disallowance could easily be used by the federal government.